-Straight off the bat, the American Restaurant has a misleading name.
-From its bare, minimalistic interior to the waiters who just might have worked here more years than you’ve been alive, there is nothing American about the American Restaurant.
-But the Peking duck is pretty legitimate – thinly sliced and perfectly roasted, the American Restaurant has long been the go-to place for this Beijing delicacy.
+Straight off the bat, American Restaurant has a misleading name.
+From its bare, minimalistic interior to the waiters who just might have worked here more years than you’ve been alive, there is nothing American about American Restaurant.
+But the Peking duck here is pretty legit – thinly sliced and roasted to perfection, American Restaurant has long been a go-to place for this Beijing delicacy.

 2. Spring Deer

 Located on the first floor of a nondescript building and above a bunch of old-school tailors in Tsim Sha Tsui is Spring Deer.
 The Peking duck is consistently good and as authentic as it gets with its juicy meat and crisp, textured skin.
-Again, another bizarre name that bears no relevance to the cuisine, no deer are harmed in the making of your meal, perhaps establishing that a Peking duck meal is both satisfyingly delicious and highly confusing.
+Again, this spot has a bizarre name that bears no relevance to the cuisine on offer – no deer are harmed in the making of your duck, perhaps establishing that a Peking duck meal can be both highly delicious and highly confusing.

-With not two, not three, but six locations around Hong Kong, it’s safe to say you’re never too far away from nursing that Peking duck craving.
-This elegant restaurant is a great choice due to its more relaxed environment (and higher likelihood of English-speaking waiters) for tourists and those new to the art of the Peking duck.
+With not two, not three, but seven locations around Hong Kong, it’s safe to say you’re never too far away from nursing that Peking duck craving at Peking Garden.
+This elegant restaurant is a great choice owing to its more relaxed environment (and higher likelihood of English-speaking waiters) for tourists and those new to the art of Peking duck.

 4. Mott 32

-Although primarily a Cantonese restaurant, Mott 32 specialises in signature Beijing dishes such as the Peking duck with a contemporary take on it.
-The Peking duck is applewood-roasted and served up on three different plates: one that’s just the skin, one of meat and one that is a combination of the two.
-Mott 32 is one of the more expensive options, but the dining experience, complemented by an interior of tastefully selected Chinese paintings and silkscreen walls, is far superior to many other Peking duck restaurants.
+Although primarily a Cantonese restaurant, Mott 32 specialises in signature Beijing dishes such as Peking duck, with its own contemporary take on the bird.
+Here, the Peking duck is applewood roasted and served up on three different plates: one that’s just the skin, one of meat and one that is a combination of the two.
+Mott 32 is one of the more expensive options about, but the dining experience, complemented by a glam interior of tastefully selected Chinese paintings and silkscreen walls, is far superior to many other Peking duck restaurants around town.

 5. Sha Tin 18

-It’s out of the way, but very much worth the trek for what many argue to be the best Peking duck in town.
-Nestled on the fourth floor of the Hyatt Regency, the Peking duck is served first with a sprinkle of sugar, second with garlic and ginger and finally sliced to enjoy with your pancakes.
-Sha Tin 18 is the priciest option of them all but its service and the ambience of a five-star hotel, makes the experience truly unbeatable.
+It may be a bit out of the way, but Sha Tin 18 is very much worth the trek for what many argue to be the best Peking duck in town.
+Nestled on the fourth floor of the Hyatt Regency hotel, the Peking duck here is served first with a sprinkle of sugar, second with garlic and ginger and finally sliced to enjoy with your pancakes.
+Sha Tin 18 is the priciest option of them all, but its service and five-star ambience make the experience truly unbeatable.